 4. Properly set up your account and terminal.

 Sometimes, a simple mistake can lead to higher credit card processing fees.
 Avoid this by setting up your account the right way from the start, said Fenella Kim, founder and CEO of Reliance Star Payment Services.
 If you set up your account improperly, you risk incurring higher processing fees from providing incorrect business information.

 "Setting up the account properly [impacts] how the fee structure works," Kim said.
 "The type of business, type of transactions and frequency of transactions matters."

 Similarly, the way your terminal is set up and used also affects processing fees.
 Kim suggests making a habit of processing transactions within 24 hours, which lowers the number of transactions for that period and thus reduces processing fees.

-"If you do your batch process every day, it is more cost effective instead of every few days or a few times a week," she said.
+"If you do your batch process every day, it is more cost-effective instead of every few days or a few times a week," she said.
 "Don't wait, [because] the longer you wait to process, the higher the fees and rates."

-5. Ask a credit card processing expert
+5. Consult with a credit card processing expert.

-"Here is the secret that merchants are always shocked to find out: Regardless of their size or amount of volume, virtually all credit card processors buy their rates directly from Visa, MasterCard and Discover for the exact same price," said Robert Livingstone, president of IdealCost.com, a credit card processing consulting company.
+"Here is the secret that merchants are always shocked to find out: Regardless of their size or amount of volume, virtually all credit card processors buy their rates directly from Visa, MasterCard and Discover for the exact same price," said Robert Livingstone, president and founder of IdealCost.com, a credit card processing consulting company.
 "Therefore, all credit card processors have the capability to resell these rates at the exact same price to different businesses."

 Instead, Livingstone and his staff negotiate the lowest possible credit card processing fees with their existing vendors.
-"This means no switching or cancellation fees and zero downtime by switching from one processor to another," Livingston said.
-"If there is a savings, then we split it with the client.
+"This means no switching or cancellation fees and zero downtime by switching from one processor to another," Livingstone said.
+"If there is a savings, we split it with the client.
 If there is no savings, our services are free."